-ndian Oil & Gas Canada
+Indian Oil & Gas Canada

-haging and regulating oil and gas resources on First Nation reserve lands.
-It is a services Canada.
+IOGC is an organization committed to managing and regulating oil and gas resources on First Nation reserve lands.
+It is a special operating agency within Indigenous Services Canada.

-st Nation reserve lands across Canada, but only a handful of reserves exist north all of IOGCs work is south of the 60th parallel, with most of that in the Western e potential on Indian reserve lands; Il and produce these resources through leasing activity; and proper collection of royalties on behalf of First Nations; and he regulatory framework in a fair manner.
+IOGC is responsible for oil and gas on First Nation reserve lands across Canada, but only a handful of reserves exist north of the 60th parallel.
+Therefore, practically all of IOGCs work is south of the 60th parallel, with most of that in the Western Canada Sedimentary Basin.